 Autumn is one of the most beautiful times to visit the Poconos.
 With leaves changing comes vibrant hues of red and orange that set the mountains, rolling hills, and ridges ablaze with color.
 See below for some of the best ways to enjoy the natural spectacle of fall foliage in the Poconos.
-And, if you’re looking for other ways to explore the great outdoors, download our complimentary Vacation Guide, which is filled with local recommendations for the best spots.

 The Best Time to See Poconos Fall Foliage

 The Pocono Mountains Visitors Bureau maintains a fall foliage report when the season gets closer, but mid to late October is generally when the colors are at their peak.
 You can expect crisp, fresh mountain air to accompany the beautiful sights of autumn here.

 One of the best ways to take advantage of the fall foliage in the Poconos is by taking a drive through the splendor.